Bill Hudson (guitarist)

 Bill Hudson (born Niuton Rodrigues Filho; January 13, 1983), is a Brazilian-American heavy metal guitarist, currently serving as the main composer, lead guitarist and founder for power metal supergroup NorthTale.
 He worked with the Trans-Siberian Orchestra as well German heavy metal bands U.D.O. and Dirkschneider, both fronted by former Accept vocalist Udo Dirkschneider and American death metal band I Am Morbid, featuring former Morbid Angel frontman David Vincent and drummer Pete Sandoval.
 As of 2021, he is the guitarist for German heavy metal legend Doro Pesch, after acting as a fill in guitarist since 2017.

 He has since gone on to perform and record with several artists, including the Trans-Siberian Orchestra, Savatage, U.D.O, Doro, Jon Oliva's Pain, Circle II Circle, Vital Remains, Nightrage and Power Quest.
 Currently, he is co-lead guitarist in I Am Morbid, the new band of former Morbid Angel members David Vincent and Tim Yeung.

 Early life and education

 Born and raised in São Paulo, Brazil, he moved to the United States in 2005 in order to join the power metal band Cellador, playing on their debut album Enter Deception and remaining in their line-up until early 2008.

 Hudson started playing guitar at the age of twelve.
 He was mainly influenced by Slash.
-His first teacher was Angra guitarist Kiko Loureiro, ex-member of Megadeth.
+His first teacher was Kiko Loureiro who used to play in Angra and Megadeth.

 After finishing high school, he attended the FAAM music college in his native Brazil, in pursuit of a classical composition degree.

 A few years later, he attended the Musicians Institute in Hollywood, CA and has been mentioned among the success stories on their website several times.